dipankarsahu1000/Play-Store-App-Review-Analysis/README.md

-<h1> Problem Statement and Business Context </h1>
+<h1> Problem Statement</h1>

-<b> The Play Store apps data has enormous potential to drive app-making businesses to success.
-Actionable insights can be drawn for developers to work on and capture the Android market.
+There are two datasets available.
+One containing the details of the apps like its name, category to which it belongs to, the rating it has, its size, etc. While the other one contains details regarding the reviews given to the apps by the users and the sentiments attached to the reviews.
-Each app (row) has values for category, rating, size, and more.
-Another dataset contains customer reviews of the android apps.
+To explore and analyze the data to discover key factors responsible for app engagement and success.

-To explore and analyze the data to discover key factors responsible for app engagement and success. </b>
+<h1> Business Context </h1>

 The Play Store is a repository for a multitude of apps.
 The humongous data it holds can be prospectively very useful.